01 of 10

 Many Shades of Gray

-This glamorous bedroom designed by Michael Abrams Limited is a wonderful example of a monochromatic color scheme.
-When you work with just one color, it’s crucial to add plenty of texture, which this bedroom does with metal trim, glass, wood logs in the fireplace, quilted bedding and puckered window treatments.
-If you’re worried about too much gray in your bedroom making it appear gloomy or mundane, then use brilliant accents of white, glass, or other textures and hues to add some character and... charm.Continue to 9 of 10 below.
+When you work with just one color, it’s crucial to add plenty of texture.
+You can do this with metal trim, glass, patterns, quilted bedding, and puckered window treatments.
+If you’re worried about too much gray in your bedroom making it appear gloomy or mundane, then use brilliant accents of white, glass, or other textures and hues to add some character and charm.Continue to 9 of 10 below.

 09 of 10